eth-educators/eth-docker/SETUP.md

 If you want to run multiple isolated clients, just clone this project into a new directory for each.
 This is great for running medalla and zinken in parallel, for example.

-> Nimbus: Nimbus as of 10/09/2020 requires a "full archive" source of eth1 chain data.
-> It will work with a 3rd party via wss://, though not https://, and a local
-> archive node via ws://, though not http://.
-Nimbus' capabilities will evolve,
-> check with the Nimbus Discord for its current state.<br />
-> Note that a "full archive" geth takes ~60GB for goerli testnet and ~1.3TB for mainnet.<br />
-> As of the same date, Nimbus does not detect its external IP via P2P protocol.
-It will
-> still work, but may take (much) longer to connect to peers.

-### Optional: Advanced setup with multiple beacons, shared geth and Vouch client

-**Work in progress**, this is not currently functional

-In this setup, local eth1 node(s) and local beacons would run each in their own directory, and connect via a shared network or the Internet. beacon nodes could be configured to use their own validators or a shared validator-client like Vouch.
-This is very much a work-in-progress and not ready even for testing in this release.
-It will be supported on Linux only, as docker-compose's host network behavior differs between MacOS/Windows and Linux, and an advanced setup like this is not likely to run on a local user's MacOS/Windows machine.

-- `geth-shared.yml` - local geth node, sharable between multiple beacons
-- `geth-archive-shared.yml` - local geth node in full archive mode, sharable between multiple beacons

 ## Firewalling